holepunchto/bare/README.md

 #### `Bare.on('exit', code)`

 Emitted before the process or current thread terminates.
-Additional work must not be scheduled from an `exit` event listener.
 If the process is forcefully terminated from an `exit` event listener, the remaining listeners will not run.

+> [!CAUTION]
+> Additional work **MUST NOT** be scheduled from an `exit` event listener.

 #### `Bare.on('suspend', linger)`